Adoption Trauma And How It Can Affect Mental Health

 Experiencing adoption trauma?

-Trauma after being removed from birth parents
+Adoption trauma after being removed from birth parents

-Every November, the Children’s Bureau observes National Adoption Awareness Month to increase awareness about issues related to adoption and highlight the need for adoptive families, especially teenagers.
+Every November, the Children’s Bureau observes National Adoption Awareness Month to increase awareness about issues related to adoption and highlight the need for adoptive families, especially for teenagers.
 However, it’s always a good time to learn more about adoption trauma, especially if you have any involvement in the adoption process.

 Adoption trauma can be described as the immense emotional distress related to the adverse childhood experiences associated with being separated from children’s birth families through adoption.
 Author Nancy Verrier refers to this separation trauma as the ‘primal wound.’
-While adoption can be a positive experience for some families, babies, children, or teens removed from their birth parents may experience psychological trauma regardless of the quality or stability of the family environment they are being brought into.
+While adoption can be a positive experience for some families; babies, children, or teens removed from their birth parents may experience psychological trauma regardless of the quality or stability of the family environment they are being brought into.

 Separation trauma and any other emotions felt during the adoption may linger in their developing neurological systems, resulting in intense emotions, difficulty understanding their traumatic experience, and potential invalidation from adopted families.